daniel-shuy/scripted-scalatest-sbt-plugin/README.md

 ## Roadmap

+I would like to create test cases for this plugin, ideally eventually using this plugin itself.
+Unfortunately, I just can't seem to figure out how to convert `scripted` from an `InputKey` into a `TaskKey` so that I can execute it with `Project.runTask`.
+I keep getting errors no matter what arguments I pass into `scripted.toTask`.
+I'll be really grateful if anyone can point me in the right direction.

 When SBT 1.0.x is released, it should be possible to automatically generate the `test` script file, removing the need for [Step 4](#step-4-configure-test-script).

 ## Licence